mwangiiii/RentalHousingSystem/README.md

 # Web House-Hunting and Rental-Management System
 # Makazi Hub

-Makazi Hub is a comprehensive system designed to streamline both house hunting and rental management.
-It provides powerful tools for landlords, caretakers, and tenants to manage rental operations efficiently, while also offering features to help house hunters find their ideal homes.
+Makazi Hub is a unified platform designed to streamline house hunting and rental management.
+It allows house hunters to search for properties based on criteria like location and rent price while ensuring secure communication with landlords.
+For rental management, it provides tools for tenants to track rent payments and submit maintenance requests, landlords to monitor property history and assign roles, and caretakers to manage day-to-day operations and register new tenants.
+The system enhances efficiency, privacy, and organization, making the rental process seamless for all users.

-## Core Features
-### 1. House Hunting:

-Search Functionality: Allows house hunters to search for properties based on various criteria such as location, rent price, amenities, and more.
-Privacy Protection: Ensures user privacy by enabling secure communication with landlords or property listers without sharing personal contact information.

-### 2. Rental Management:

-- #### Tenant Tools:
-Track rent payments and rental history.
-Submit maintenance requests and move-out notices.
-- #### Landlord Tools:
-Assign roles to property managers and maintenance staff.
-Monitor property history, rental income, and expenses.
-- #### Caretaker Tools:
-Register new tenants.
-Issue notices and analyze complaints.
-Manage day-to-day operations and communications.
-## Benefits
-Efficiency: Streamlines both house hunting and rental management processes, saving time and effort for all users.
-Privacy: Maintains the privacy of users by allowing secure communication within the system.
-Organization: Keeps all rental operations organized, with clear roles and responsibilities for each user type.

-Makazi Hub enhances the rental experience by providing a unified platform that caters to the needs of both property managers and house hunters, ensuring efficient management and a seamless search process.

-## Installation
+## Installation Steps.
 To install the Makazi hub project, we would recommend you to do the following:.

 ### Must-Have